GrammaTech/j8-tests/Readme.md

 perform higher level tests (like checking for paths, etc) on the call graph based on this lower level information.

-The call graph evaluator can currently check for the presense of edges in the call graph (paths can be constructed with sequences of edges).
+The call graph evaluator can currently check for the presence of edges in the call graph (paths can be constructed with sequences of edges).
 The list of expected edges (in the format specified above) should go in <tt>src/apps/&lt;app&gt;/groundtruth/callgraph_edges</tt>.